bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 The server will then configure A and C, and wait for the client to configure A and C.
 If the client configured B as well, it will not come up.

-This draft encourages peers to set up garbage collection for unconfigured or down peering sessions, to remove stale configs and maintain good router hygiene.
+This draft encourages peers to set up garbage collection for unconfigured or down peering sessions, to remove stale configuration and maintain good router hygiene.

 Related to rejection, if the server would like to configure additional sessions with the client, the server may reply back with additional peering sessions D and E.
 The server will configure D and E on their side, and D and E will become part of the sessions requested in the UUID.